 The Norwood Scale: Hair Loss Stages

 Male pattern baldness is often measured by the Norwood Scale, the most popular classification system for hair loss in men.
 When men start to lose their hair, they typically start to see a pattern over the course of many years.
-The Norwood Scale assesses the progression of hair loss on a scale of 1 to 7.
+The Norwood Scale assesses the progression of hair loss on a scale of one to seven.
+Once the classification stage is identified, a practitioner will be better able to choose an appropriate treatment option and measure its effectiveness.
+You can choose between options like medications, transplants, or a hair tattoo.
+The Norwood Scale helps determine when to begin treatment and what results to expect.

-Stage 1: There are no signs of a receding hairline or bald spots in stage 1.
+Stage 1: There are no signs of a receding hairline or bald spots in stage one.
 It is often called the control stage, identified by a full head of hair.

-Stage 2: Slight recession of the hair line can start to be seen around the temples.
+Stage 2: A slight recession in the hairline can start to be seen around the temples.
 The initial signs of hair loss become apparent in this stage.

 Stage 3: The first signs of significant hair loss or clinical balding are seen in this stage.
 The hairline recedes further into a U, M, or V shape.
 In this stage, the crown also starts to thin.
 In some cases, the crown may already have given way to a bald spot on the scalp (vertex).